The Biobased adjuvant

 PESTICIDE RESIDUE

-In performance tests, the deposit rate of PINEYE™ EC emulsion was measured at 6.6623 mg/cm².
-When pesticides are mixed with PINEYE™ EC emulsion, the pine resin polymer increases the spread of the pesticide across the surface.
-After spraying, the polymer emulsion dries within an hour, forming an elastic film.
-This film encapsulates the liquid in microcapsules, preventing water from washing away the pesticide or other additives directly.
+In performance testing, the deposit rate of PINEYE™ EC emulsion was measured at 6.6623 mg/cm².
+When tank‑mixed with pesticides, the pine‑resin polymer enhances spreading and coverage across the leaf surface.
+After spraying, the emulsion dries within about an hour to form an elastic film on the surface.
+This film can entrap droplets within a microstructured matrix, improving retention and rainfastness by reducing direct wash‑off of the pesticide and other additives.

 DISCUSSION – SOIL ACIDIFICATION